Evidence

 Browser-level proof artifacts that show consent defaults, user choices, tag behavior, storage writes, and network requests in a defensible record.

 A defensible consent program needs more than settings.
-It needs evidence showing what the site did when a visitor arrived, rejected, accepted, changed preferences, or returned later.
+It needs evidence showing what the site did when a visitor arrived, rejected, accepted, changed preferences, opted out, or returned later.

 ModeConsent builds audit trails that connect implementation behavior to stakeholder decisions and remediation work.